Understanding Different Types of Walkers

 The Three-Wheel Walker

-The three-wheel walker has, as you might’ve guessed, three wheels—two in the back and one in the front.
+As you might’ve guessed, the three-wheel walker has three wheels—two in the back and one in the front.
 It offers easier maneuverability than a two-wheel model but is more lightweight than a four-wheel rollator.
-The widespread back wheels provide stability that suits many elderly individuals and others with mobility limitations.
+The widespread back wheels provide the stability that suits many elderly individuals and others with mobility limitations.

 The Four-Wheel Walker

-If you need help deciding which type of walker will best serve your mobility needs, reach out to the team at BEK Medical.
-We carry a wide selection of all types of walkers, walker accessories, and other mobility aids to get you where you need to go at your preferred speed.
+If you need help deciding which type of walker will best suit your mobility needs, contact the team at BEK Medical.
+We carry a wide selection of walkers, accessories, and other mobility aids to get you where you need to go at your preferred speed.

-Shop our mobility products online or call today to speak with a specialist about a walker!
+Browse our mobility products online or stop by in-store to speak with a specialist about a walker today!